10 Inspiring Circular Fashion Examples to Transform Your Wardrobe

 Repair and Alteration

-While this can be done through the purchase of sewing kits and learning how to sew, some companies can also consider creating and fleshing out their own repair centres for clothing.
-This can also branch into altering clothing, similar to tailoring suits that fit a person’s figure.
+While this can be done through the purchase of sewing kits and learning how to sew, some companies can also consider creating and fleshing out their own repair centers for clothing.
+This can also branch into altering clothing, similar to tailoring suits that fit a person's figure.

 Regardless, these practices keep the same garments around for longer, extending their lifespan and also mitigating waste when clothing only has minor damages or needs a slight style adjustment made to it.